anaclumos/v1.email/public/prompt/generate-email.md

 Import all components first.

+If you need to use Profile pictures, as a placeholder, use a cat image from "https://cataas.com/cat".

 For logos, you can use SimpleIcons SVG link, such as for GitHub, https://simpleicons.org/icons/github.svg.
 All logo should be from SimpleIcons.

 The code should immediately begin without any backticks for the response, right inside the Artifacts tag.
 Refer to the examples.